circle-exclamation

 3. Explore the context building process to understand how DeepLint analyzes your code

-For more detailed information about the Git integration implementation, see the Git Operations and Diff Parsing documentation.
+For more detailed information about the Git integration implementation, see the Git Operationsarrow-up-right and Diff Parsingarrow-up-right documentation.

 Previous: First Run